Nov 18, 2017

 Meet at Park Center for this 1 ½-hour program.
 This program is free after park admission, and no registration is required.

-The program costs $7, per person, payable at the admission booth instead of admission, and will begin at the Park Center.
+The Animal Signs Scavenger Hunt program costs $7 per person, payable at the instead of admission, and will start at Park Center.
 Registration is required.
-To register, call the office at (864) 244-5565 or e-mail email@example.com.
+To register, email firstname.lastname@example.org, or call the office at (864) 244-5565.

 Other Fourth Saturday Events are on the calendar.